 User-Friendly Design and Long Battery Life

 Technology is only useful if it’s easy to use.
-The best smart watch for seniors will have:
+The best smartwatches for seniors will have:

 - A large, bright, and clear display: Text and icons should be easy to read at a glance, even for those with vision impairments.